Tourism Brittany

 During this stopover, you will discover:

-• The true face of old Saint-Malo: a town of narrow streets where sailors, craftsmen and shipowners once lived.
+• The true face of old Saint-Malo: a town of narrow streets once home to sailors, craftsmen and shipowners.

 • Chateaubriand’s birthplace: the place where one of France’s greatest writers was born.